tokio-rs/prost/README.md

   and deserialized by adding attributes.
 * Uses the [`bytes::{Buf, BufMut}`](https://github.com/carllerche/bytes)
   abstractions for serialization instead of `std::io::{Read, Write}`.
-* Respects the Protobuf `package` declaration when organizing generated code into Rust modules.
+* Respects the Protobuf `package` specifier when organizing generated code into Rust modules.
 * Preserves unknown enum values during deserialization.
 * Does not include support for runtime reflection or message descriptors.